DoTheEvo/ansible-arch/README.md

 * install yay to have access to AUR
 * color is enabled in pacman.conf
 * noatime is set in fstab to avoid unnecessary writes of relatime
+* increase allowed failed logins to 10 before lock out
 * some services are installed and enabled
     * ssh - to access remotely
+    * plocate - locate search
     * cronie - cron time scheduler
     * fstrim - for weekly ssd trim
     * paccache - for weekly clearing of pacman cache
     * reflector - for weekly update of mirrorlist
 * install micro text editor, copy configs, set it default in `.bashrc`
 * install neofetch
-* check if virtual machine and if vmware, hyperv, or virtualbox then install and enable supporting services
+* check if in virtual machine and if vmware, hyperv, or virtualbox then install and enable supporting services

 #### playbook_zsh.yml